See, since I missed a commercial break yesterday, folks, and everybody is now panicking.

 You're drifting away from it.

-The thing that you need to take away from the president of of uh from the visit of President Who is that when a Falun Gong member stood up and protested him, as Cindy Sheehan constantly tries to do to George W. Bush, she was embraced as a hero.
+The thing that you need to take away from the visit of President WHO is that when a Falun Gong member stood up and protested him, as Cindy Sheehan constantly tries to do to George W. Bush, she was embraced as a hero.

-This is a woman whose whose uh uh family, fellow citizens are being murdered and placed in jail in China for wanting to practice a religion.
+This is a woman whose family, fellow citizens, are being murdered and placed in jail in China for wanting to practice a religion.

-And there's some question about whether we'll do that now.
+And there's some question about whether we'll do that.

-The president lectured them on human rights and so forth, it was not all that great a visit when you boiled it all down, but the news that you should have taken out of it uh was was not that Fox News was focused on Natalie Holloway.
+It was not all that great a visit when you bought it all down, but the news that you should have taken out of it was not that Fox News was focused on Natalie Holloway.

-Otherwise I wouldn't have spent this amount of time with you on the on the phone.
+Otherwise, I wouldn't have spent this amount of time with you on the phone.

-I gotta go because I gotta take commercial break, otherwise everybody's gonna be start clearing their throat in my ear, thinking I don't know how to run my own show.
+Otherwise, everybody's going to start clearing their throat in my ear thinking I don't know how to run my own show.

 Don't waste it.